Introduction to Node.js version management library n

 n latest // newest official release

-n current // newest official release
+n current // newest official releaseor for named release streams:

 n argon